Protesters in Chile keep heat on Bachelet to make good on reforms

 Those activists said they would not take part because they are working with Bachelet on an education reform package that will soon be sent to Congress.

-The march underscored lingering frustrations in Chile, which has one of the region's widest inequality gaps despite a decade-long mining boom.
-It also raised expectations following four years of unpopular conservative former president Sebastian Pinera.
+The march underscored lingering frustrations in Chile and higher expectations following four years of unpopular conservative former president Sebastian Pinera.

-Protesters said the march was a warning sign they would not go easy on Bachelet.
+Protesters said the march was a warning sign they would not go easy on the new president of Chile, where a decade-long mining boom has not closed a wide inequality gap.

 "This is not a protest against Bachelet or for her, it's just an alert for the political class so they know people have demands," said Oscar Rementeria, a spokesman for gay rights group Movilh.